denizturkcapar/Quantifying-Uncertainty-Aggregate-Queries/README.md

 the other set would describe the relationship between the tables (weighted relationship).

 Any possible match can be an edge in this graph

+## Tasks after Meeting 03.25.2020

+### Generalize the code to

+1. Allow for an arbitrary weight function to handle both maximum and minimum

+2. Allow to be given two dataframes, and a function that gives the correspondence